valeriocelletti/Lightstreamer-example-Portfolio-adapter-java/README.md

-# Lightstreamer - Portfolio Demo - Java SE Adapter #
+# Lightstreamer - Portfolio Demo - Java Adapter #

 This project includes the resources needed to develop the Metadata and Data Adapters for [Lighstreamer - Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo) and [Lighstreamer - Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo) that is pluggable into Lightstreamer Server.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.<br>
 The Portfolio Demos simulate portfolio management.
 They show a list of stocks included in a portfolio and provide a simple order entry form.
 Changes to portfolio contents due to new orders are displayed on the page in real time.<br>